Rentlau/WorkFeature-WB/README.md

 ##  Introduction

 Workbench utility to create:
-- Points (Mid points, Extremum points, Center of circle, Center of Plane,),
+- Points (Mid points, Extremum points, Center of Plane, Projected Point on Plane,),
 - Lines (From 2 points,),
-- Planes (From 1 point and 1 Line, Perpendicular from 1 point and 1 Line,)
+- Planes (From 1 point and 1 Line, From 3 points,)

 github : https://github.com/Rentlau/WorkFeature-WB